alexaams/Heis2024/Exercise_4/README.md

 Some engineering questions, before you continue:

 - Why would we aim to detect success in results, instead of the more classical way of detecting errors/failures?
+#Answer
+Because detecting success means that all other types of response is interpreted as failure.
+We are only looking for one specific thing, which is success.
+That way, we cannot be caught of guard by unexpected errors.
 - Why would we want to self-terminate, instead of handling the error immediately in the "primary" (as opposed to deferring it to the backup as it "spins up")?
+#Answer
+Because we have a backup that can take over immediately, which is much more effective.
+Besides, fixing an error could cause more problems, especially if we get more than one error, it makes for a more complex program.
+It's easier to just re-initiate a new program.
 - Is there any reason to prefer a process pair style, as opposed to making a separate supervisor-like program whose sole purpose is to restart the main program?
+#Answer
+A process pair style for each node makes the system more modular than a system with a separate supervisor.
+With a separate superviser we suddenly have one dedicated master.
+With a process pair, all nodes are equal.

 ---